 What Can I do?

 A viral rash usually clears up on its own.
 You basically need to let it take its course and keep your child hydrated and comfortable until it peaks, then passes.
-It’s important that the immune system is supported, too, so keep some Orange Naturals D3 Drops, C Crystals, and Immune Health and Cough+Cold For Kids Tinctures on hand to keep viruses at bay.
+It’s important that the immune system is supported, too, so keep some Orange Naturals D3 Drops, and Immune Health and Cough+Cold For Kids Tinctures on hand to keep viruses at bay.

 It’s best to leave a rash dry and left exposed to air.
 Try not to cover it with ointments or creams unless prescribed by a doctor.
 A cool damp cloth can provide temporary relief from itching and irritation.